u12206050/jsonZipper/README.md

 	large(9,90 MB) - 10389101 to 3445841 in 414.42ms

-STATS extracting(one object at random index):
+Extracting(one object at random index):

 	small(1,01 KB) - 813 to 827 in 0.08ms